IRicTheCoder/GuuFramework/.features/guu.md

   - Modules require a class to inherit from `ModuleMain` in other to have an entry point.
 - Can check if mods or assemblies are loaded.
   - `ModLoader.IsModLoaded(ID)` can be used to check, by ID, for those loaded by Guu.
 Or use the ID with special prefixes to check other loaders.
-    - `srml:ID` can be used to check if there SRML has a loaded mod with mod id ID.
+    - `srml:ID` can be used to check if SRML has a loaded mod with mod id `ID`.
     - `assem:ID` will call `ModLoader.IsAssemblyLoaded(name)` using ID as name.
   - `ModLoader.IsAssemblyLoaded(name)` can be used to check, by simplified name, if an assembly is loaded.
 - For Modders use, using `ModLoader.GetAllUnknownAssemblies()` a file will be dumped into the Game's root folder with a list of all assemblies the loader couldn't identify.